FanDuel To Launch Illinois Sports Betting at Rebranded Fairmount Park

 Fairmount, The Only Racetrack Outside Chicago

 Fairmount Park is one of the three horse racing tracks in Illinois and the only one outside of the Chicago metro area.
-The track opened in 1925 and was home to St. Louis Derby, which was last run in 2006.
+The track opened in 1925 and was home to St. Louis Derby (not to be confused with the most popular Derby), which was last run in 2006.
 Now, Fairmount has been approved to host as many as 53 live racing days in the next year, along with daily simulcast wagering on tracks throughout the US.

 Fairmount also has a pending application for a casino license.
 If its racino license is approved, Fairmount is expected to offer up to a combined 900 slot machines and table games.